 Chances are, you’re going to see a few tailored ads on your social media accounts afterward.
 And one way to make sure that your gym will pop up on a potential clients’ network is by reading this article 😉

 Because we know how time-consuming running a gym can be I’ve set up this starter’s guide to local marketing for gyms to help you in your process of smashing your online and offline local presence.
 Because let’s be honest, local marketing for gyms is pretty important.
 Online and offline marketing have to go hand in hand these days – especially if you’re targeting millennials.

 Why Online Matters for Local Marketing

 The Benefits of Social Media

 Ah, Instagram and Facebook.
 They are great platforms for sharing.
-The possibilities for online communities go so much further than just posting health tips for your clients.
+The possibilities of online communities go so much further than posting health tips for your clients.
 They are an excellent way to promote your brand.

 Take Facebook for instance.

 Starting in 2015, they launched local awareness ads.
 If you register yourself as a local business you can select a target radius for your ad, say 150m.
 Not only will your ads show up on Facebook, but in local searches on Google too.